Positive Semidefinite Metric Learning Using Boosting-like Algorithms: Algorithms

 In this section, we derive a totally-corrective version of \BoostMetric, similar to the case of TotalBoost \cite{Warmuth2006Total,Dual2010Shen} for classification, in the sense that the coefficients of all weak learners are updated at each iteration.

 Unlike the stage-wise optimization, here we do not need to keep previous weights of weak learners $ w_1, w_2, \dots, w_{j-1} $.
 Instead, the weights of all the selected weak learners $ w_1, w_2, \dots, w_{j} $ are updated at each iteration $j$.
 As discussed, our learning procedure is able to employ various loss functions such as the hinge loss, exponential loss or logistic loss.
 To devise a totally-corrective optimization procedure for solving our problem efficiently, we need to ensure the object function to be differentiable with respect to the variables $w_1, w_2, \dots, w_j$.
-Here, we used the exponential loss function and the logistic loss function.
+Here, we use the exponential loss function and the logistic loss function.
 It is possible to use sub-gradient descent methods when a non-smooth loss function like the hinge loss is used.

-It is obvious that solving optimum $\boldsymbol w$ of this problem is a typical convex optimization problem since it has a differentiable and convex function \eqref{EQ:5} when the exponential loss is used or \eqref{EQ:4B} when the logistic loss is used.
+It is clear that solving for $\boldsymbol w$ is a typical convex optimization problem since it has a differentiable and convex function \eqref{EQ:5} when the exponential loss is used, or \eqref{EQ:4B} when the logistic loss is used.
 Hence it can be solved using off-the-shelf gradient-descent solvers like L-BFGS-B \cite{Zhu1997LBFGS}.

-Since all the weights $w_1, w_2, \dots, w_j$ are updated, $u_r^j$ on $r=1 \dots |\SS|$ need not to be updated but re-calculated at each iteration $j$.
-To calculate $u_r^j$, we use \eqref{EQ:KKT} (exponential loss) or \eqref{EQ:KKT3} (logistic loss) instead of \eqref{EQ:UpdateRule} or \eqref{EQ:UpdateU1} respectively.
-Totally-corrective \BoostMetric methods are very simple to implement.
-Algorithm \ref{ALG:TC} gives the summary of this algorithm.